ravi1806/Angular-4/ShoppingStore/README.md

 * Remove the unwanted services and methods from the html and ts files of recipe-detail and recipe-list.
 * Add an ActivatedRoute in the constructor of the recipe-detail and then subscribe on it the method.
 * Go to recipe-item.component.html and add [routerLink] with current index of the array(note we just need a numerical value).
 Then add a property @Input() index: number in the recipe-item.component.ts file and then get it from one level up from recipe-list.component.html file.
 Add it to the loop and fetch the index from there, set up [index] from there and use it in recipe-item.component.html file for our [routerLink].

+`this.router.navigate(['../', this.id, 'edit'], {relativeTo: this.route});` the first parameter is how many levels up u want to go, next parameter is the id parameter and the next is edit.. so it will show as recipes/1/edit.
+We go up one level because we want to add 1 before edit. the relativeto path is to the current route(ActivatedRoute) here.

+* If we change the route from within the same component, the component wont destroy so it wont change any data that we took using snapshot method.
+We need to subscribe on it to change the data within the component. eg.
+`this.activatedRoute.snapshot.url` or `this.activatedRoute.snapshot.data` or `this.activatedRoute.snapshot.params` wont work in such cases we need to subscribe them `this.activatedRoute.params.subscribe`.